Data Exports: Account Opening

 application_created_atTimestamp: date and time when the application started.2024-03-07 18:08:32.765

-aan_reasonString: reasons for why the applicant received an Adverse Action NoticeAsset ownership history
+aan_reasonString: reason(s) the applicant received an Adverse Action Notice.Asset ownership history

-utm_sourceString: part of the URL used for tracking (must be in the Clutch URL).facebook
+utm_sourceString: part of the URL used for tracking (must be present in the Clutch URL).facebook

-utm_mediumString: part of the URL used for tracking (must be in the Clutch URL).ads
+utm_mediumString: part of the URL used for tracking (must be present in the Clutch URL).ads

-utm_campaignString: part of the URL used for tracking (must be in the Clutch URL).auto_refi_june_2024
+utm_campaignString: part of the URL used for tracking (must be present in the Clutch URL).auto_refi_june_2024

-utm_contentString: part of the URL used for tracking (must be in the Clutch URL).group_a
+utm_contentString: part of the URL used for tracking (must be present in the Clutch URL).group_a

-utm_termString: part of the URL used for tracking (must be in the Clutch URL).loans
+utm_termString: part of the URL used for tracking (must be present in the Clutch URL).loans

-fraud_check_entity_tokenString: an identifier of the token (can be Null)J-KASoidfjs09SNGFKJ123
+fraud_check_entity_tokenString: an identifier for the fraud check token.
+Can be null.J-KASoidfjs09SNGFKJ123

 citizenshipString: applicant's citizenship.US/American